Qarj/WebImblaze-Selenium/MANUAL.md

 Waits for the `search text` to be found in the page source.
 Waits until the `timeout` has been reached.

-When the search text is found, a message will be writen to the response log `Found sought text present`.
+When the search text is found, a message will be written to the response log `Found sought text present`.

 ```
 selenium:               _wait_for_text_present('Job title',10)